David had been passed over for two promotions.

 - Be flexible in how you lead.
 As times change, we look for different types of leaders.
 When situations are frightening or the news is bad, we look for a more autocratic leader to take charge and fix things.
 When times are good, we look for a more community-oriented and cooperative leader.
 Pay attention to the dynamics that might be changing and that might require you to shift leadership styles.

 Good leaders remember who is under their care.

 Leadership is tough; you will have powers pulling from every direction.
 You might have to answer to higher management, stockholders, customers, the press–but as a leader, you aren’t responsible for them.
 You are responsible for the people following you.

 Make decisions based on who you are responsible for: your followers, your team.

 And if you realize your decisions must answer to someone else, understand you might not be the true leader of the team.
 Someone else will be or must be.

 Their needs to be a leader who is an advocate for the team.
 This is the reason for multiple levels of management.
 Fight for your team.
 Take blows for your team.
 Protect your team.
 Advocate for your team.
 They are trusting you to do so, and if you do, they will gladly follow your leadership.

 In short, good leaders are people who have a kind of influence that make others want to follow them.
 Good leaders empower and build their followers so that they point in the same direction and achieve something greater than they, or their leader, could do on their own.

 If you’re lacking in your interpersonal and leadership skills, do something about it.
 Get training, learn from experience, and commit to making changes.
 Good leadership isn’t accidental.
-It is something you pursue on purpose.What Makes a Good Leader?
-The Mini-Guide Rob Wormley
+It is something you pursue on purpose.How to Be a Good Leader at Work: The Mini-Guide Rob Wormley